PicnicSupermarket/error-prone-support/refaster-test-support/README.md

 ## What does this module do?

-These utilities allow validating the rewrites (or their absence) performed by Refaster templates.
+These utilities allow for validating the rewrites (or absence thereof) as performed by Refaster templates.
 Each collection of Refaster templates defined in a single top-level class is applied to an input file, and the resulting rewrites should match the associated output file.

 The validation performed by this module ensures that each Refaster template is tested, making sure that it matches and transforms code as intended.
 If a